danieletomarchio/Parsimonious-MV-HMRMs-with-fixed-and-random-covariates/README.md

-This repository contains the code for fitting 98 parsimonious MV-HMRMFCs and 9604 parsimonious MV-HMRMRCs.
-In the following, you find a description of the functions (and their arguments) contained in the Functions.R file.
+This repository contains the code for fitting the 9604 parsimonious MV-HMRMRCs and 98 parsimonious MV-HMRMFCs.
+In the following, you find a description of the functions (and their arguments) contained in the MV-HMRMRCs.R and MV-HMRMFCs files, respectively.

 # Parsimonious MV-HMRMRCs